 Margaret Peters & Gene Kelly

 In 2015, via an initiative instituted by Friends of Rose Park, and with the help of DC City Councilman Jack Evans, the Rose Park tennis courts were officially re-named in their honor by our DC City Council as the Margaret Peters and Roumania Peters Walker Margaret Peters and Roumania Peters Walker Rose Park Tennis Courts.
-Link to GALLERY of Dedication and City Council Resolution Image.
+View GALLERY of Dedication.